cjuenger/Pippin/README.md

     filter2 --> pipe_plug
 ```

-Pippin also provides special filters, sockets and plugs, which allow queueing and processing on background threads.
+Pippin also provides special filters, sockets and plugs, which allow queueing and processing passed items on background threads.
 These classes are `QueuePipeSocket`, `QueueFilter` and `QueuePipePlug`.

 ## ⌨️ Developing